BitcoinDesign/Guide/guide/flexible-wallet.md

 1. The **default key set** uses a 2-of-3 key scheme spread across three hardware signing devices.
 No mobile key is involved.
 2. The **recovery key set** uses the same signing keys as the default key set, but it requires only one signature to spend funds.
 The recovery key set is unlocked after 6 months of wallet inactivity.
-3. A fourth **emergency key** that only Bob knows about is always available to sweep the wallet in case of an emergency.
+3. A fourth **emergency key** activates after 12 months of wallet inactivity.

 ### Wallet creation